gepd/ReadConfig/README.md

 If you have a problem or a feature request you can open a new [issue](https://github.com/gepd/ReadConfig/issues) or send a [pull request](https://github.com/gepd/ReadConfig/pulls)

 #### Changelog

+* 16/02/2019 0.0.5

+	- Accept comments starting with `;` and `#`
+	- Eval value in get method

+* 17/09/2017 0.0.4

+	- avoid to store an option in values
+	- Improved break line recognition

+* 06/10/2017 0.0.3

+	- Factorized code
+	- Avoids to store comments inside a section
+	- Write Method: Checks if the new section(s) has option(s) before to add it
+	- set Method: Improved way to handled new option(s) of an existing section
+	- Read Method: avoid saving duplicate lines
+	- Read method: stop reading method if the file to read do not exists.
+	- New bad_format method: it allow you to know if the readed file is well formatted
+	- Fixed end of line when an option value is extracted and write in a file
+	- Write Method: Bug fix to store all options in the new section
+	- Write Method: Improved the way to handle multi-lines values
+	- Get Method: Improved the way to return a value, if it have more than one value
+	- Update regex to subtract the option's value

 * 30/08/2017 0.0.1 Project started